seichco/aws-cognito-from-scratch/README.md

 - `User` clicks a button, logs out, and deletes session data.
 - States Visible
   - `signedIn`
-  - TODO?
-Should this just show up everywhere that isn't SignIn to allow `User` to start over?
 - Methods
 - `Auth.signOut()`